 The Willie Gooden era of Kilgore College football started with a bang – in more ways than one.

 After a lengthy lightning delay Saturday night here at R.E.
-St. John Memorial Stadium, the Rangers brought the thunder, and a 14-0 lead over archrival Tyler Junior College quickly turned into a 35-10 win, Gooden’s first as head coach after being here as a player and as a longtime assistant.
+St. John Memorial Stadium, the Rangers brought the thunder, and a 14-0 lead over archrival Tyler Junior College quickly turned into a 35-10 win, Gooden’s first as head coach after being here as a player and as a longtime assistant coach.

 The Rangers are the defending SWJCFC regular season and playoff champions, and haven’t lost a game at all since Sept.
 18, 2018, now up to nine straight.
 They entered Saturday’s game against Tyler as the sixth-ranked team in the NJCAA’s preseason poll.